novayo/LeetCode/0011_Container_With_Most_Water/README.md

 * Memory Usage: 27.6 MB, less than 22.21% of Python3 online submissions for Container With Most Water.

 > greedy find

+---

+try_4.py: O(n) O(1)

+* Runtime: 737 ms, faster than 48.70% of Python3 online submissions for Container With Most Water.
+* Memory Usage: 29.3 MB, less than 68.18% of Python3 online submissions for Container With Most Water.

+> greedy